Accommodations: Comfort. Exertion level: 3 (7 is most strenuous)

 Champex to Col de la Forclaz

-Hike – strenuous, 6-7 hours (about 8.5 miles) with 3,300’ elevation gain and 4,300’ loss.
-OR, moderate, 6-7 hours (about 9 miles) with 1,850’ elevation gain and 1,715’ loss.
+Hike – strenuous, 6-7 hours (about 8.5 miles) with 3,300' elevation gain and 4,300' loss.

 Our hike today begins from the town of Champex.
-There are two hiking options: one through the high alpine pastures of Bovine with expansive views of the Rhone Valley, and another, more challenging route up and over the rugged Fenetre d’Arpette (8,800’).
+There are two hiking options: one through the high alpine pastures of Bovine with expansive views of the Rhone Valley, and another more challenging route up and over the rugged Fenetre d'Arpette (8,800').
 Both routes offer wonderful views of the majestic Swiss Alps.

 Hotel Beau-Sejour, Finhaut, Switzerland